Napanee Fair

 Potted plants must be in the possession of the exhibitor for at least six (6) weeks prior to the fair and exhibited in the container in which they are grown.

-33. Impatiens, new guinea, one plant in pot.
+34. Impatiens, New Guinea, one plant in pot.

 Junior Section